tvanwate/tvanwate.github.io/_team/randall_ali.md

       icon: fab fa-linkedin
 ---

-Randall Ali is a **Postdoc** supervised working in the [SOUNDS](projects/sounds/) and [SONORA](projects/sonora/) projects.
+Randall Ali is a **Postdoc** working in the [SOUNDS](projects/sounds/) and [SONORA](projects/sonora/) projects.
 He obtained his PhD at KU Leuven in 2020 on the topic of multi-microphone speech enhancement in hearing instruments employing additional external microphones.